-SMS, t(e)xt messaging, or t(e)xting is a highly insecure way to send short text messages to or from a cell phone, also often used as a second factor for TFA, or worse, password reset or login (which has resulted in account hijackings), and even misguidedly encouraged for such uses like in iOS version 10+, Twitter, Facebook, and other software or services that nag you to associate an SMS phone number with your account on their systems.
+SMS, t(e)xt messaging, or t(e)xting is a highly insecure way to send short text messages to or from a cell phone, also often used as a second factor for TFA, or worse, password reset (has resulted in account hijackings), and is misguidedly encouraged for such in iOS version 10+, Twitter, Facebook, and other software or services that nag you to associate an SMS phone number with your account on their systems.

 MMS is used for sending media such as photos in otherwise "text" messages.